-Energy conservation is important not only to help you reduce unnecessary costs but due to its direct correlation with climate change due to the use and burning of fossil fuels which release greenhouse gases into the atmosphere.
-The global heating we are currently experiencing is the greatest environmental challenge the world has ever faced and many other challenges today, from poverty to wildlife extinction, are exaggerated by these changes in climate.
+Energy conservation is important not only to help you reduce unnecessary costs but also because of its direct correlation with climate change due to the use and burning of fossil fuels, which release greenhouse gases into the atmosphere.
+The global heating we are currently experiencing is the greatest environmental challenge the world has ever faced and many other challenges today from poverty to wildlife extinction, are exaggerated by these changes in climate.

 The UK has now committed to bring all greenhouse gas emissions to net zero by 2050.
 To achieve this ambitious legislation requires cooperation and engagement from all areas of society including individuals and businesses.

-Although there is no legal duty currently to manage energy use for small and medium size businesses it makes sound financial sense to reduce energy consumption as much as possible as well as cutting emissions.
+Although there is no legal duty currently to manage energy use for small and medium size businesses it makes sound financial sense to reduce energy consumption as much as possible, which in turn reduces associated emissions.

 Currently, all large UK organisations outside the public sector are affected by the Energy Savings Opportunity Scheme (ESOS) regulations.
 ESOS mandates that large organisations (one which employs over 250 and has a turnover of €50 million) undertake comprehensive assessments of energy use and energy efficiency opportunities at least once every four years.